senuj05/senuj05/README.md

 ## About Me

-I’m currently pursuing a Bachelor’s degree in **Computer Science and Statistics** at the University of Illinois Urbana-Champaign.
-My passion lies in exploring the intersection of **data science, machine learning, and web development**.
-I have a strong foundation in **Python, SQL, and R**, and I’m constantly looking to expand my knowledge and skills in these areas.
+I’m pursuing a Bachelor’s degree in Computer Science and Statistics at the University of Illinois Urbana-Champaign.
+My passion lies in exploring the intersection of data science, machine learning, and web development.
+I have experience in Python, SQL, and R, and I’m constantly looking to expand my knowledge and skills in these areas.

 ### 🌱 I’m currently learning:
 - Machine Learning and Data Science techniques